stigok/blog.stigok.com/collections/_posts/2021-10-30-golang-oto-http-generate-custom-struct-tags-other-than-json-plush.md

 ## An example definition and rendering

-This means that we can put `validate` struct tags in the oto definitions (and all other kinds if we want).
+This means that we can put `validate` struct tags in the oto definitions (and all other kinds of tags if we want).
-Here is a simplified example of how it will be rendered.
 Note that the service objects are redacted from this plush template.
 See the examples in the [oto repo][oto] for full templates.

 ```go
 # def/my.go